Title I Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as Annandale Terrace PTA, Title I Parent Advisory Committee, and PTA parent advocacy support.
+- Provide family members a voice in decision-making on committees, such Annandale Terrace PTA, Title I Parent Advisory Committee and PTA parent advocacy support.

 - Seek feedback from families on programs within the SIIP, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Family Science Night, Partners in Print Night, International Night, and Math Night.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as such as Family Science Night, Partners in Print Night, International Night and Math & Literacy Night.

 - Encourage families to take part in the annual evaluation of the division-level Title I parent and family engagement policy to identify: